RodrigoAranda00/doneish/README.md

 - `@react-native-async-storage/async-storage` for local, on-device persistence
 - [Zod](https://zod.dev) for validating data read from storage
 - TypeScript, strict mode

-## Data & Storage

-All data is stored locally on-device — there is no backend, cloud sync, or user account.
-Each feature persists its own data through `AsyncStorage`, wrapped by a `StorageManager` (`src/store/StorageManager.ts`) that:

-- Tags stored data with a `schemaVersion` integer.
-- Runs versioned migrations (`src/store/migrations.ts`) on startup to bring older data up to the current shape.
-- Validates data with Zod schemas on read, so a corrupted or stale record can't crash the app.

-Domain objects (`Task`, list/notes/supermarket items, etc.) use `string` IDs (nanoid) and store dates as ISO 8601 strings.

 ## Getting Started